ReferenceType/H264Sharp/README.md

 - Enjoy
 # Remarks
 - Decode callbacks with raw image formats use cached back buffer, if you wont consume them immediately, make a copy or sync your system.
-- Encoder output "EncodedFrame" uses cached back buffer if you wont consume them immediately, make a copy or sync your system.
+- Encoder output "EncodedFrame" uses cached back buffer, if you wont consume them immediately, make a copy or sync your system.
 - .Net Core and .Net Framework releases are provided.
 - Use at least 2.3.1 version of openh264.(cisco has updated some data types, older versions might lead to stack buffer overflow).